apple/foundationdb/documentation/sphinx/source/administration.rst

    :hidden:
    :titlesonly:

+   configuration
    moving-a-cluster
    tls

 This document covers the administration of an existing FoundationDB cluster.
 We recommend you read this document before setting up a cluster for performance testing or production use.

 .. note:: In FoundationDB, a "cluster" refers to one or more FoundationDB processes spread across one or more physical machines that together host a FoundationDB database.

 To administer an externally accessible cluster, you need to understand basic system tasks.
 You should begin with how to :ref:`start and stop the database <administration-running-foundationdb>`.
 Next, you should review management of a cluster, including :ref:`adding <adding-machines-to-a-cluster>` and :ref:`removing <removing-machines-from-a-cluster>` machines, and monitoring :ref:`cluster status <administration-monitoring-cluster-status>` and the basic :ref:`server processes <administration_fdbmonitor>`.
 You should be familiar with :ref:`managing trace files <administration-managing-trace-files>` and :ref:`other administrative concerns <administration-other-administrative-concerns>`.
 Finally, you should know how to :ref:`uninstall <administration-removing>` or :ref:`upgrade <upgrading-foundationdb>` the database.

+FoundationDB also provides a number of different :doc:`configuration <configuration>` options which you should know about when setting up a FoundationDB database.

 .. _administration-running-foundationdb: